Silvia Monfort: Tragedienne

-Monfort explored ancient and modern theatrical repertoires for nearly half a century, whether with the Tréteaux, in festivals, in private theatres, and later in her Carrés.
-She acted in no less than five versions of Phèdre in different theatres as well as on television.
-She interpreted numerous works of Racine and Corneille.
-She performed Sophocles' Electra in the most incongruous places, such as the "trou des Halles" in Paris in 1970.
+Over nearly five decades, Monfort performed a wide range of classical and modern works, with the Tréteaux, at festivals, in private theaters and later in her Carré.
+She appeared in five productions of Phèdre for stage and television.
+Her repertoire included works by Racine and Corneille and she performed Sophocles' Electra in unconventional venues, such as the "trou des Halles" in Paris in 1970.

-She acted in the plays and theatrical adaptations of Maurice Clavel, such as The Isle of Goats and The Noon Terrace.
-She was directed by Roger Planchon at Villeurbanne in 1959 in Love's Second Surprise and by Luchino Visconti in Paris in 1961 in 'Tis Pity She's a Whore beside Alain Delon and Romy Schneider.
+She acted in plays and theatrical adaptations by Maurice Clavel, such as The Isle of Goats and The Noon Terrace.
+She was directed by Roger Planchon at Villeurbanne in 1959 in Love's Second Surprise and by Luchino Visconti in Paris in 1961 in 'Tis Pity She's a Whore, alongside Alain Delon and Romy Schneider.
 She made appearances in Summer and Smoke (1953) and Suddenly, Last Summer (1965) by Tennessee Williams.
-She incarnated the Sphinx of Cocteau's The Infernal Machine in festivals as well as on television with Claude Giraud in 1963.
-She was The Respectful Prostitute of Jean-Paul Sartre (1965) and The Duchess of Malfi beside Raf Vallone (1981).
+She portrayed the Sphinx of Cocteau's The Infernal Machine in festivals and on television with Claude Giraud in 1963.
+She was The Respectful Prostitute of Jean-Paul Sartre (1965) and The Duchess of Malfi alongside Raf Vallone (1981).

-At Carré Thorigny, she brought about the debut of Bernard Giraudeau in Tom Eyen's Why Doesn't Anna's Dress Want to Come off (1974).
-She was also seen in The Oresteia (1962) and The Persians of Aeschylus (1984).
-She portrayed Lucrezia Borgia in Victor Hugo (1975), Marguerite de Bourgogne in The Tower of Nesle by Alexandre Dumas, père (1986), Alarica in The Evil Is Spreading (1963), Maid in Jacques Audiberti (1971), Ethel in The Rosenbergs Should Not Die (1968) by Alain Decaux.
-She took on Ionesco with Jacques, or the Submission (1971), When We Dead Awaken by Henrik Ibsen (1976), and then The Lady from the Sea' (1977).
+At her theatre, Carré Thorigny, she helped launch the career of Bernard Giraudeau, who debuted in Tom Eyen's Why Doesn't Anna's Dress Want to Come off (1974).
+She also appeared in The Oresteia (1962) and The Persians of Aeschylus (1984).
+She portrayed Lucrezia Borgia in Victor Hugo (1975), Marguerite de Bourgogne in The Tower of Nesle by Alexandre Dumas, père (1986), Alarica in The Evil Is Spreading (1963), Maid in Jacques Audiberti (1971) and Ethel in The Rosenbergs Should Not Die (1968) by Alain Decaux.
+She took on Ionesco with Jacques, or the Submission (1971), When We Dead Awaken by Henrik Ibsen (1976) and The Lady from the Sea (1977).
 To celebrate the centenary of Cocteau's birth, she appeared for the last time on the Vaugirard stage in The Two Ways in 1989.